 German literature in the 19th century was written against a background of political aspirations for nationhood, democracy and freedom of speech.
 Censorship and authoritarianism prevailed for much of the century.
 The medieval Holy Roman Empire (which had lasted in Europe for six centuries) came to an end after Napoleon’s defeat of Austria (at Austerlitz in 1805) and Prussia (at Jena in 1806).
 After Napoleon’s defeat at Waterloo in 1815, the Congress of Vienna established a system of restoration called the German Confederation (Deutscher Bund) which lasted until German unification in 1871.

-The period 1815-1848 is usually called the Biedermeier but this term is controversial because it implies political conformity, placidity and even mediocrity.
+The period 1815-1848 is sometimes called the Biedermeier but this term is controversial because it implies political conformity, placidity and even mediocrity.
 This description is inaccurate for many German-language writers of this period, and so the term ‘Vormärz’ (Pre-March) may be preferred.
 This term refers to the period of gradual political agitation which culminated in the German Revolution of March 1848.
 The Revolution led to the establishment of a national parliament in Frankfurt but this was soon dissolved.
 The standard work of history on this period is by Thomas Nipperdey (see reading list below).

 Germany was united under Prussia.
 The Prussian Customs Union (Zollverein) founded in 1834 helped to create conditions of economic unity.
 Political union followed after Prussia, governed by its chancellor Otto von Bismarck, won three wars: with Austria against Denmark in 1864; against Austria in 1866; and against France in 1870.
 Germany became an Empire (Reich) and a nation-state for the first time in 1871, but its national parliament was toothless.
 The 1870s are known as the ‘Gründerjahre’ or 'Gründerzeit' (the foundation years) although there was an economic crash in 1873.
 In 1888 Wilhelm II (1859-1941) became Kaiser and in 1890 he forced Bismarck to resign as chancellor.